A premapped and customizable interface

 Tips

-• Since it is very quick to switch between the standard FCB mode and the Encodis mode thanks to the Page buttons that are always accessible, it is convenient to use both modes in parallel:
+• Since it is very quick to switch between the standard FCB mode and the AutoMap mode thanks to the Page buttons that are always accessible, it is convenient to use both modes in parallel:

 - the standard FCB mode to manage your current or favorite parameters, organized on the three pages as it is most convenient for you and as you are used to,